Dr Sarah Liu

 POL3117 Politics of Immigration

 - Liu SJS.
 Are Female Political Leaders Role Models?
 Lessons from Asia.
-Political Research Quarterly 2017.
-In Press.
+Political Research Quarterly 2018, epub ahead of print.

 - Liu SJS, Banaszak LA.
 Do Government Positions Held by Women Matter?
 A Cross-National Examination of Female Ministers' Impacts on Women's Political Participation.
 Politics & Gender 2017, 13(1), 132-162.